JohnGrubba/ezauth/docs/advanced/extensions.md

 If you want to use an extension that someone else has created, you can download it from a repository and place it in the `extensions/` directory.
 The extension should be structured as described above.

-Stay tuned for a repository of extensions that you can use to enhance your EZAuth experience.
+!!!
+Tip "Extension Repository"
+    If you want to share your extension with others, you can create a repository on GitHub or any other platform and share the link with others.
+This way, others can easily download your extension and use it in their EZAuth instance.
+If you want to share your extension with the community, you can also create a Pull Request to add your extension to the [official EZAuth Extension Repository](https://github.com/JohnGrubba/ezauth-extensions).